Workers’ Compensation Insurance in Kansas

 Workers' compensation benefits can include:

-• Medical benefits, such as emergency treatment or physical therapy
+• Medical benefits, such as emergency treatment, physical therapy, and physician referrals

 • Temporary total disability benefits